 As a volunteer you get all meals included and your own room in the family house.
 The meals are always homemade and very delicious.
 If you like cooking you are also very welcome to cook some of the meals.
 South Americans love meat and basically every meal consists of meat, potatoes and rice.
 At the Ranch they can also provide food for vegetarians and some vegan food, but vegan options in Chile are limited and very expensive.
 From your room you will have an incredible view of the Villarrica volcano.
 It is so dark around the farm that the number of stars on the night sky is truly incredible.
 I could lay in bed and watch the erupting Villarrica volcano spit out lava.

-You work five days a week and get one day off.
+You work six days a week and get one day off.
 You can either spend your day off in Pucon or plan with Carmen to take a few days off in a row and go further away to explore more of Chile.
 For this volunteer position you need to be between 18 and 30 years old and female.
 The majority of the guests are female and you work very close with the guests and sometimes they will need help getting on and off the horse, so therefore they only accept female volunteers.
 Regarding the age, make sure to send Rancho Carhuello a message stating your previous experience in case you are not between 18 and 30 years old.

 To sum it up, I had the best experience possible and when the three weeks were over, I was sad to leave the family, horses, dogs, chickens and ducks behind.
 Rancho Carhuello has the perfect combination of German structure and South American ‘no pasa nada’.
 If you haven’t worked with South Americans before and are used to the European mindset you will probably be a little impatient at times.
 South Americans work with the ethic that if you start one task you can’t start another before you finish the first one.
 This can mean you will have to watch a piece of meat for 2 hours while it’s on the BBQ.
 One morning Luis and I had to replace some wooden boards for the paddock.
 As we had finished taken down the old wood, we had to wait for Carmen to come back with the new wood.
 I said to Luis, now we have time to change the shoe of Moro Chico, but Luis told me we were working on the paddock now and could do the shoe when we finished the paddock.
 There is always something to do, so don’t hesitate to start on something else by yourself.